-Medicare Supplement plans in Wisconsin are governed by different rules than Medigap plans in most other states.
-Instead of limiting insurance companies to standardize benefits for each Medicare Supplement plans, Wisconsin establishes a list of essential services that every carrier must include in their policies.
+Some of the best Medicare Supplement plans in Wisconsin for 2020 are governed by different rules than Medigap plans in most other states.
+Instead of limiting insurance companies to standardize benefits for each Medicare Supplement plans, Wisconsin establishes a list of basic benefits that every carrier must include in their policies.
 Consumers are then allowed to add optional riders if they want to enhance their Medicare Supplement plans.

-If you plan to sign up for Original Medicare (Part A and Part B) soon or have recently secured Part B, you are ready to compare quotes to find affordable Medicare Supplement plans in Wisconsin.
+If you plan to sign up for Original Medicare (Part A and Medicare Part B) soon or have recently secured Part B, you are ready to compare quotes to find affordable Medicare Supplement plans in Wisconsin to supplement your health coverage through the federal Medicare program.
 Your Medigap plan will allow you to receive excellent medical care without worrying about deductibles, co-payments or the location of your preferred medical care providers.

-When Should I Apply For a Medicare Supplement Plan in Wisconsin?
+When Should I Apply For a Medicare Supplement Plan in Wisconsin for 2020?

 1. Your Medigap Open Enrollment Period